MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/1-introduction.md

 In this module, you will:

-- Store Azure audit activity and sign-in activity logs in Azure Monitor.
+- Store Azure audit logs and sign-in activity logs in Azure Monitor.
 - Create alerts for security events in Azure Monitor.
 - Create and view dashboards to support improved monitoring.